MohamedAbdelaiem/Natours-API-tours-WEBSITE-/README.md

 ## 🖥️ Views
 The `views/` directory contains all the Pug templates for the frontend, allowing for a clean and dynamic user experience.

+## licence
+This project is under MIT licence

 ## 👨‍🏫 Instructor
 This project was completed under the instruction of **Jonas Schmedtmann**.